The words of the host to the company

 Constance answered: 'Sir, it is due to the strength of Christ, who helps people to escape from the devil's clutches.'
 And she went on to explain our law so well, that before the evening was out the constable was converted and believed in Christ.

 This constable was not the lord of this castle but kept it securely, as he had done for many winters, for Alla, the King of Northumberland, who was a wise ruler and a firm defender against the Scots.
 But I stray from my subject.

-King Alla was told what had happened, and like a lamb to the slaughter Constance was hauled up before him.
-The false knight who had committed this outrage made her believe that she had done this thing.
-But nonetheless, there was great mourning among the people, who exclaimed: 'How could she possibly have committed such wickedness?'
+King Alla was told what had happened, the circumstances of Constance’s arrival in Northumberland and her gentle disposition, and like a lamb to the slaughter Constance was hauled up before him.
+The false knight who had committed this outrage accused her of being the instigator of this murder.
+But nonetheless, there was great mourning among the people, who exclaimed: ‘How could she possibly have committed such wickedness?’
 For they knew her to be a virtuous woman and more fond of Hermangild than of her own life!
 Everybody in the castle bore witness to this.

 This gentle king, this pagan king, was therefore not happy that he had got to the bottom of the matter and sought to enquire further.
 But alas!
 Constance!
 Unless Christ works a miracle, you will quickly be killed!

 She fell upon her knees and said: 'Immortal God, you saved Susannah from wicked slander.
 Mary, merciful maid, daughter of Saint Anne, before whose child we sing hosanna, if I am innocent, help me, for I shall otherwise die!'